 Over the last two decade I have written nearly a million words on the subject of fishing for local, and overseas fishing magazines.
 I have hosted radio shows on fishing and appeared in TV fishing shows here and overseas.
 I addition I have been fortunate enough to have fished all over New Zealand and in many places overseas.

 Whenever I believe I have finally got it sussed - trout prove me wrong.
-Whenever I fish with good guides and good anglers, I learn in minutes what over 50 years of fishing have failed to teach me.
+Whenever I fish with good guides and good anglers, I learn in minutes what over now sixty years of fishing have failed to teach me.

 The mail I receive taking me to task over something I have written, the people I meet on riverbanks who point out something silly I wrote, quickly prove my lack of expertise.